lawrennd/old_talks/_posts/2017-07-13-once-upon-a-universal-standard-time.md

 title: "Once Upon a Universal Standard Time: Embodiment and AI Narratives"
 abstract: >
-  In this talk we consider a fundamental difference between human and machien intelligence, a ratio between their ability to compute and their ability to communicate we refer to as the embodiment factor.
+  In this talk we consider a fundamental difference between human and machine intelligence, a ratio between their ability to compute and their ability to communicate we refer to as the embodiment factor.
 Having suggested why this makes us fundamentally different we speculate on implications for developing *narrative* structure